How Landscapers Can Dominate Google Maps in Competitive Suburbs

 Google Posts for Seasonal Promotions

-Google Posts are short updates that appear directly on your Google Business Profile.
+Google Posts are short updates (images + text + optional button) that appear directly on your Google Business Profile.
 Landscapers can use these to capture seasonal demand at exactly the right moment.

 | Season | Post idea |